 The chronopixel is the monolithic CMOS pixelated sensor with the ability to record time stamp of pixel crossing by charge particles in the pixel memory.
 Each pixel contains 2 memory cells (12 bits each), and can record 2 time stamps happening during the same bunch train.
 This information is read out in the time interval between bunch trains.
 Chronopixel option for ILC vertex detector was described in the ILC DBD.
 By the time of the DBD, 2 prototypes were built and tested, and summary of test results were also presented in the DBD.
 They are listed below:

-1.1 We have proved, that we can record time stamps in every pixel with time resolution better than 300 ns (we have tested it down to 150 ns).
+1.1 We have proven that we can record time stamps in every pixel with time resolution better than 300 ns (we have tested it down to 150 ns).

-1. 2 We have tested sparse readout, allowing to read only pixels with hits, thus reducing readout time to the level allowing read all pixels in the sensor in the intervals between bunch crossings.
+1. 2 We have tested sparse readout, allowing to read only pixels with hits, thus reducing readout time to the level allowing readout of all pixels in the sensor in the intervals between bunch crossings.

-1.3 We have tested pulsed power for analog part of the pixels and proved that turning power ON in about 100 us before bunch train and turning it off between bunch trains does not create any problems for threshold setting accuracy in the comparators.
+1.3 We have tested pulsed power for analog part of the pixels and have proven that turning power ON in about 100 us before bunch train and turning it off between bunch trains does not create any problems for threshold setting accuracy in the comparators.

 1.4 We have tested the idea of building all in-pixel electronics only from NMOS transistors, thus eliminating the need for special process (deep p-well) to protect signal charge from parasitical collection by in-pixel transistors.
-We have proved, that all NMOS electronics can be built in such a way, that does not significantly increase power consumption compare to CMOS electronics.
+We have proven that all NMOS electronics can be built in this way, and that this does not significantly increase the power consumption compared to CMOS electronics.

-1.5 We have tested compensation of comparator offsets using analog calibration, when the value of the offset is stored as voltage on the capacitor in each pixel.
-This have advantage over digital calibration (value of offset is stored as code in the special register) in that, that there is no discrete levels, and accuracy of such calibration is not affected by the size of such register and the spread of initial offsets.
+1.5 We have tested compensation of comparator offsets using analog calibration, when the value of the offset is stored as a voltage on the capacitor in each pixel.
+This have advantage over digital calibration (value of offset is stored as code in the special register) in that there are no discrete levels, and accuracy of such a calibration scheme is not affected by the size of such a register and the spread of the initial offsets.

 2. Activity and development since DBD